 The fruits vary a little between the different varieties but are generally fuzz-less and the size of grapes.
 They have a sweet-tart taste like a mix of citrus, melon, and strawberry.
 The flesh may be green, orange, or yellow.
 The male plants do not produce fruit.
 The fruits reach their full size by mid-summer but don’t fully mature until September; when you think they’re almost ripe, pick a few and allow them to soften for a few days.
 When the flavor seems sweet enough, harvest all of the fruit and refrigerate them.
 They will last in the fridge for five to six weeks and will ripen at room temperature in two or three days.
 One hardy kiwi has five times more vitamin C than an orange, more than twice the vitamin E of an avocado, and more potassium than a banana.
 In addition, hardy kiwis have a large amount of the enzyme actinidin, which tenderizes meat, and pectin, which makes them a good candidate for preserves.

 Despite the name, the hardy kiwi is not easy to grow, especially in the beginning.
 This is often due to the gardener not selecting a well-draining spot or neglecting the young plant after transplanting.
-It may be wise to grow them in a container for the first season and transplant in the second season after all danger of a spring frost is over.
+It may be wise to grow them in a container for the first season and transplant them in the second season after all danger of a spring frost is over.
 Water the plants well, but not excessively.
-Select a planting site that has good air drainage, is protected from high winds and is not frost prone.
-The soil should be a well-drained loam, since heavy clay soils make plants much more prone to root rot.
+Select a planting site that has good air drainage, is protected from high winds, and is not frost prone.
+The soil should be a well-drained loam since heavy clay soils make plants much more prone to root rot.
 In addition, regular fertilizer is necessary.

 The other difficulty, aside from getting the vines established, is danger from frost.
 The hardy kiwi begins growing and flowering early and thus is susceptible to spring frost.
 If the flowers are killed, then, of course, there won’t be a harvest.
 Also, the trunks of young plants can be injured by frost and so it is recommended that trunks should be covered by laying the plants on the ground and covering them with leaves or wrapping the trunks with newspapers.